CodeReaper/nudus-php/README.md

 ## Views

-Nudus provides two global functions to aid you in creating your views, view and asset.
+Nudus provides two global functions to aid you in creating your views, view and baseurl.

 ### view($name, $data)

 Extracts the key-value data from the $data parameter and loads the the file /view/{$name}.php.

-### asset($name)
+### baseurl($name)

-Print the path to /public/{$name} asset.
+Print $name prepended with the site root.
+Useful for when the site is e.g. located at /subdir/ to create a link to an asset or another page.

 ## Benchmark

 Testing machine:

-<pre>    Hardware Overview:
+<pre>Hardware Overview:

   Model Name: MacBook Pro
   Model Identifier: MacBookPro10,2
   Processor Name: Intel Core i7
   Processor Speed: 2,9 GHz
   Number of Processors: 1
   Total Number of Cores: 2
   L2 Cache (per Core): 256 KB
   L3 Cache: 4 MB
   Memory: 8 GB</pre>

-A single request when the testing machine was idle used 0.0003 seconds and 256 Kb RAM.
+A single request on the testing machine uses 256 Kb RAM.

 Siege of 1000 requests with 5 concurrent clients' result is below.